markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Run `git branch` again to make sure it worked.
 If it says the active branch is `feature/flexbox`, then it worked!

-If the active branch is not `feature/flexbox` or you received an error, don't worry!
-You can always revisit Lesson 1 to make sure you used the right commands, or watch this video for a walkthrough of the process:
+If you need a refresher about how to create a feature branch, watch this video:

 > **Asset Needed:** [NEED VIDEO: FSFO-83 - Video for creating a git feature branch](https://trilogyed.atlassian.net/browse/FSFO-83?atlOrigin=eyJpIjoiODFiM2Q0NDJiNjdhNDQ4YzhkNzA2Y2VkMmZhNzU2NTEiLCJwIjoiaiJ9)

 ## Add Flexbox to the Header

-You might compare the header in the current live site (Run Buddy version 1.0) to the mock-up provided by the design team and think "Why would this need to be updated?
-It looks exactly the same!"
-But even though they look the same, the new one will use new CSS properties that make the HTML more responsive and flexible on different screen sizes.
+You might compare the header in the current live site to the new mock-up and think "Why does this need to be updated?
+They look exactly the same!"
+Even though they look the same, the new one will use new CSS properties that make the HTML more responsive on different screen sizes.

 The term **flexbox** is an abbreviation of **flexible box module**.
-It is used as a one-dimensional layout model, meaning it can be applied to an HTML element to control the distribution, alignment, and spacing of the HTML elements inside it on either the x-axis (horizontal axis, often called a **row**) or the y-axis (vertical axis, often called a **column**).
+It is a one-dimensional layout model that can be applied to an HTML element to control the distribution, alignment, and spacing of the elements inside it on either the x-axis (horizontal axis, often called a **row**) or the y-axis (vertical axis, often called a **column**).

 This video demonstrates some of the features flexbox has to offer:

 > **Asset Needed:** [NEED VIDEO: FSFO-84 - Flexbox introduction and demo layouts](https://trilogyed.atlassian.net/browse/FSFO-84?atlOrigin=eyJpIjoiM2FmYzU1NjQ5NWQ1NDA5Nzg3ZDYyZWFhODM3Y2ZmMmEiLCJwIjoiaiJ9)

-With the rise in popularity of mobile devices, CSS layout properties, such as `float`, became ill-equipped to handle smaller screens and would often would break, overlap, or overflow off to the right of the screen.
-Flexbox was created to automatically adapt to the size of the viewport that's rendering the webpage.
+With the rise in popularity of mobile devices, CSS layout properties, such as `float`, became ill-equipped to handle smaller screens.
+Content would often would break, overlap, or overflow off to the right of the screen.

 > **Legacy Lem**: The CSS property `float` was not originally intended to create the advanced layouts you see on websites today.
-It was only supposed to pull content to the left or right and allow sibling content to flow around it.
-Because there was no other CSS property to support building layouts that utilized the horizontal space better, `float` was the only viable option, and developers appropriated it.
+However, it was the only viable option, so developers appropriated it.
 >
-> Though developers were able to use floats to achieve their layout goals, it did not come without headache when it came to making them work with mobile devices.
-It involved a lot of CSS rules to maintain at different screen sizes&mdash;and one mistake could break the whole design.
+> Using `float` did not come without headaches when it came to making layouts work on mobile devices.
+It involved a lot of CSS rules to maintain at different screen sizes, and one mistake could break the whole design.

-In 2009, the first iteration of flexbox was introduced as `display: box;`; then it was updated and reintroduced as `display: flexbox`.
+In 2009, the first iteration of flexbox was introduced as `display: box;`.
+Later it was updated and reintroduced as `display: flexbox`.
 During this time, some browsers were struggling to keep up with this type of technology.
 This meant that if a developer wanted to use it, they'd also need to include fallback CSS styles using floats in case the browser didn't support it.
 Because of this, developers patiently waited until 2017 when all major browsers began to support it under the value `flex`.
 Only then could they feel confident implementing it into projects.

-Flexbox's introduction to the developer community was welcomed with open arms.
+Flexbox was welcomed with open arms by the developer community.
 We finally have a tool that lets us achieve modern layouts that can work on any screen size!
-To use Run Buddy as an example, currently the `<header>` cannot resize well using floats, as you can see here:
+To use Run Buddy as an example, currently the `<header>` does not resize well using floats, as you can see here:

 ![Run Buddy header resizing with floats](assets/lesson-2/601-bad-resize.gif)